[Foundational Literacy] 3 Questions About Sight Words Answered

-In a Reading Eggs component called Fast Phonics, students can engage in sequenced lessons that teach systematic, explicit phonics skills.
+In the Fast Phonics area of the program, students can engage in sequenced lessons that teach systematic, explicit phonics skills.
 Each set of lessons includes a focus on a specific set of letters, sounds, and word families paired with decodable books and a short list of accompanying high-frequency words that students will intentionally practice to build automaticity.

 Interested in learning more about how a healthy dose of systematic, explicit phonics instruction helps build the foundation for successful reading and, ultimately, greater academic success across all subject areas?
 Check out our blog post, The “Science of Reading” and What It Means for Your Classroom.

-This post was originally published June 2017 and has been updated.
+This post was originally published June 2017 by McKenna Wierman and has been updated.